chiefmurph/MAUC/README.md

 (RStudio, for example)
 view the files on your PC
 (your R code, for example).
-A "branch" in git is just
+A "branch" is just
 a different lens.
-You can switch lenses (branches) to allow your PC's programs to see
+You can switch lenses (branches) to allow your PC's programs to
-*different versions of your files!*
+*see different versions of your files!*
 No versions are ever lost
-when you switch from branch to branch.
+when you switch branches.

 This point bears repeating:
 >A branch enables your PC's
-programs to be aware of only the versions of your PC's files that have been modified while that branch has been active.
+programs to be aware of only the versions of your PC's files that have been modified while the current branch has been active.
 The versions on all other branches remain in their existing states.
 If you switch branches you will only **lose sight of** the versions on the other branches,